5 21 honeycomb

 In geometry, the 5_{21} honeycomb is a uniform tessellation of 8-dimensional Euclidean space.
 The symbol 5_{21} is from Coxeter, named for the length of the 3 branches of its Coxeter-Dynkin diagram.

 By putting spheres at its vertices one obtains the densest-possible packing of spheres in 8 dimensions.
 This was proven by Maryna Viazovska in 2016 using the theory of modular forms.
 Viazovska was awarded the Fields Medal for this work in 2022.

 This honeycomb was first studied by Gosset who called it a 9-ic semi-regular figure (Gosset regarded honeycombs in n dimensions as degenerate n+1 polytopes).

-Each vertex of the 5_{21} honeycomb is surrounded by 2160 8-orthoplexes and 17280 8-simplicies.
+Each vertex of the 5_{21} honeycomb is surrounded by 2160 8-orthoplexes and 17280 8-simplices.

 The vertex figure of Gosset's honeycomb is the semiregular 4_{21} polytope.
 It is the final figure in the k_{21} family.